NATO missile defense system: Active Layered Theater Ballistic Missile Defense

 During its 2012 Chicago Summit NATO leaders declared that the NATO missile defense system has reached interim capability.
 Interim capability means that a basic command and control capability has been tested and installed at NATOs Headquarters Allied Air Command in Ramstein, Germany, while NATO Allies provide sensors and interceptors to connect to the system.
 It also means that US ships with anti-missile interceptors in the Mediterranean Sea and a Turkey-based radar system have been put under NATO command in the German base.
 "Our system will link together missile defense assets from different Allies – satellites, ships, radars and interceptors – under NATO command and control.
 It will allow us to defend against threats from outside the Euro-Atlantic area," NATO Secretary General Anders Fogh Rasmussen said.

 NATO long-term goal is to merge missile defense assets provided by individual Allies into a coherent defense system so that full coverage and protection for all NATO European populations, territory and forces against the threats posed by proliferation of ballistic missiles is ensured.
 This goal is expected to be released sometime between the end of the 2010s and the beginning of the 2020s.
 To this end Spain will host four US Aegis warships at its port in Rota while Poland and Romania have agreed to host US land-based SM-3 missiles in the coming years.
 According to a State Department official Frank A. Rose, the United States has "offered EPAA assets to the Alliance" as an "interim BMD capability", including the AN/TPY-2 radar deployed in Turkey, which is "under NATO operational control".
 Rose also said that "In addition, U.S. BMD-capable Aegis ships in Europe are also now able to operate under NATO operational control when threat conditions warrant."

 In 2020, the Aegis Ashore site in Poland had not yet been completed, due to incomplete auxiliary controls for heating, power, and cooling.
-Missile Defense Agency's Vice Admiral Jon Hill will announce in February 2020 whether another contractor will be required.
-The Aegis SM-3 Block IB missiles for Poland are already on-site; the Romanian site is operational.
+Missile Defense Agency's Vice Admiral Jon Hill was to announce in February 2020 whether another contractor would be required.
+By 2018 the Aegis SM-3 Block IB missiles were already on-site in Poland; the Aegis Ashore Ballistic Missile Defense System in Romania is operational.
+The Aegis Ashore site in Poland became operational in summer 2024.

 A 2012 GAO report found that the phase four interceptors may be poorly placed and of the wrong type to defend the United States.
 This capability was planned to be in place by 2020, but this has "been delayed to at least 2022 due to cuts in congressional funding."

 Some Republicans including Mitt Romney, Dick Cheney and John McCain have called Obama's changes from the system Bush proposed a "gift" to Vladimir Putin, but Gates wrote in Duty: Memoirs of a Secretary at War that the change was made to ensure a more effective defense for Europe.